-To further align the interests of our executive officers with the interests of our stockholders and to further focus our executive officers on our long-term performance, we have historically granted equity compensation in the form of time-vested stock options.
-The 2022 equity grants were determined based on individual performance, input of the Committee's independent compensation consultant, and the Committee's review of the public company market data described below, with the general goal of aligning equity compensation between the 50th and 75th percentiles of the market data.
-In 2022, the Committee awarded the following stock option grants to the Named Executive Officers, with the stock options generally vesting in 48 monthly installments subject to the recipient's continued service through each vesting date:
+To further align the interests of our executive officers with the interests of our stockholders and to further focus our executive officers on our long-term performance, we have granted equity compensation in the form of time-vested stock options and RSUs.
+The 2023 equity grants were determined based on individual performance, input of the Committee's independent compensation consultant, and the Committee's review of the public company market data described above, with the general goal of aligning equity compensation between the 50th and 75th percentiles of the market data.
+Based on input from the Committee's independent compensation consultant as well as the grant practices at our peers, in 2023, the Committee awarded the following stock option and RSU grants to the Named Executive Officers, with the stock options vesting in 48 monthly installments and the RSUs vesting annually over a three year period, both subject to the recipient's continued service through each vesting date:

-Named Executive Officer Stock Options (#)
+Named Executive Officer Stock Options (#) RSU (#)

-Bernard Coulie, M.D., Ph.D.
-440,000
+Bernard Coulie, M.D., Ph.D., MBA 206,300 146,300

-Keith Cummings, M.D., MBA 124,000
+Keith Cummings, M.D., MBA 76,200 54,000

+Éric Lefebvre, M.D.
+80,000 57,000

 Hans Hull, J.D.
-112,500

-Éric Lefebvre, M.D.
-140,000
+76,200 54,000

 Mike Ouimette, J.D.
-87,000
+55,000 39,000

-Incentive Program PSU:
+Incentive Program PSUs